It's Not Right but It's Okay

 "It's Not Right but It's Okay" is a song recorded by American singer Whitney Houston for her fourth studio album, My Love Is Your Love.
 It was written by LaShawn Daniels, Rodney "Darkchild" Jerkins, Fred Jerkins III, Isaac Phillips, Toni Estes and produced by Darkchild.
-First issued as the b-side to "Heartbreak Hotel in December 1998, it was officially released as the third single off the My Love Is Your Love album on February 15, 1999 by Arista Records.
+First issued as the b-side to "Heartbreak Hotel" in December 1998, it was officially released as the third single off My Love Is Your Love on February 15, 1999, by Arista Records.
 "It's Not Right but It's Okay" examines a woman confronting her lover about his infidelity.

 The song was remixed by several remixers and producers, most notably Thunderpuss, whose version eventually made it to mainstream radio stations.
 It's also notable for its popular music video, which featured Houston in a strapless black leather gown designed by Gianfranco Ferré, sleek bob hairstyle, choker, and dark makeup, a stark contrast from Houston's previous, more elegant looks in past music videos.

 The song was a success on the charts, first charting on the US Billboard dance and R&B charts as a promotional single.
-On the Hot Dance Club Songs chart, with its Thunderpuss remix, it became Houston's sixth number one single in January 1999, staying for three weeks, becoming her most successful single on the chart in her lifetime, spending 14 cumulative weeks on the chart.
-It was Houston's longest-charting single on the Hot R&B/Hip-Hop Songs chart, staying on the charts for 30 cumulative weeks, reaching a peak of 7 in July 1999.
-On the Billboard Hot 100, due to mainstream radio airplay of the Thunderpuss version, the song shot to number four, becoming Houston's 21st career top ten hit.
+On the Dance Club Play chart, with its Thunderpuss remix, it became Houston's sixth number one single in January 1999, staying for three weeks, becoming her most successful single on the chart in her lifetime, spending 14 cumulative weeks on the chart.
+It was Houston's longest-charting single on the Hot R&B Singles & Tracks chart, staying on the charts for 30 cumulative weeks, reaching a peak of number seven in July 1999.
+On the Billboard Hot 100, due to mainstream radio airplay of the Thunderpuss version, the song shot to number four, becoming Houston's 21st career top-10 hit.
 In Spain, it became Houston's fourth career chart-topper.
-The song reached the top five in Canada, Iceland, Poland and the United Kingdom, while also reaching the top ten in Italy and the Netherlands and the top twenty in Sweden, Switzerland, Germany and Austria.
-Its success in Europe helped to land it inside the top ten on the Eurochart Hot 100.
+The song reached the top five in Canada, Iceland, Poland and the United Kingdom, while also reaching the top 10 in Italy and the Netherlands and the top 20 in Sweden, Switzerland, Germany and Austria.
+Its success in Europe helped to land it inside the top 10 on the Eurochart Hot 100.